 If you’re downloading it from a Windows 7, Windows 8.1 or Windows 10 device, we recommend using Microsoft’s media creation tool (opens in new tab).
 If you’re downloading from a device with an operating system that doesn’t support the Windows 10 media creation tool – like macOS, for example – you’ll need to visit the Download Windows 10 Disc Image (opens in new tab) page.

 Creating your install disk

-After you've downloaded your ISO file and either Rufus or ImgBurn, it's time to create your install disk.
+After downloading your ISO file and either Rufus or ImgBurn, it's time to create your install disk.

 For USB, insert your flash drive into a port on your computer and simply load up Rufus.
 From the main screen, make sure that your flash drive is selected under "device."
-From there, click the disk icon next to "create a bootable disk using," and select your ISO.
-You can then click start, and the process should take about 10 minutes or so.
+From there, click the disk icon next to "create a bootable disk using," select your ISO and click start.
+The process should take about 10 minutes or so.

 To create a DVD with ImgBurn, simply load up the program with your disc in the optical drive.
 From there, select "write image file to disc," then make sure your DVD drive is selected as the destination.
 Under the "source" header, select your ISO file and then click the start icon.
 Keep in mind that this process may take a while to complete.

 From here, things are fairly straightforward if you've installed from USB or DVD in the past.
 The first thing you'll want to do is restart your computer with the USB drive or DVD inserted.

 When your manufacturer logo comes on the screen, press F12 or F2 (this varies by manufacturer) to jump into the boot menu.
 This is where you'll tell the computer to go ahead and boot from your install disk, rather than loading Windows as it normally does.